4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

 Smoothing
 ---------
-Smoothing is a post-processing technique used to improve the accuracy of Kalman filter state estimates by incorporating both past and future measurements.
-In contrast, standard Kalman filter algorithms produce estimates based only on past and current measurements, leading to suboptimal accuracy when future data is available.
+Smoothing refers to post-processing techniques that enhance the accuracy of a Kalman filter's state and covariance estimates by incorporating both past and future measurements.
+In contrast, standard forward filtering (as implemented in :class:`~smsfusion.AidedINS`) relies only on past and current measurements, leading to suboptimal estimates when future data is available.

 Fixed-interval smoothing
 ........................